Touring Club Suisse

-Touring Club Switzerland (TCS) is the largest mobility club in Switzerland and a non-profit association.
+Touring Club Suisse (TCS) is the largest mobility club in Switzerland and a non-profit association.
 It has roughly 1,6 million members and 1900 employees.

 History

 TCS was established in Geneva on September 1, 1896, by a group of 205 cyclists, primarily to promote bicycle tourism.

 Organisation and Structure

 The TCS is a non-profit organisation.
 According to its statutes, its purpose is to protect the rights and interests of its members in road traffic and in the area of mobility in general.
 It promotes their touristic interests.
 In doing so, it takes due account of the overall interests.
 TCS provides services for its members in Switzerland and abroad in the areas of assistance, protection, counselling, safety, environment and information, as well as in the field of tourism and leisure.
 The TCS takes and supports measures within the framework of its objectives, in particular to improve road safety.

 Structurally, the TCS comprises 23 regional sections along with a central Club.
 Each section contributes a representative to the Board of Directors, which oversees the organization's broader activities.
 The management of the Central Club's day-to-day operations is the responsibility of an appointed director.
 The Delegate Assembly, representing the entire membership of the TCS, functions as its highest decision-making body.